Drafting a will

 For a variety of reasons, you may wish to have a relative or close friend help you when you make your will.
 It is important that both you and the person helping you take great care, in order to reduce the risk of challenges being made regarding the validity of your will.

-If anyone thinks that you have been unduly influenced while making your will, its validity may be called into question later.
-Although undue influence when contesting a will may be difficult to prove, if your will is successfully disputed the court may declare that it is invalid.
+If your will is successfully disputed the court may declare it invalid.
 In that case, your estate will be distributed in accordance with the intestacy rules, or according to a valid earlier will if there is one.
 For more information on what happens if you do not leave a valid will, see our page Avoiding intestacy.

-If you do decide to enlist the help of a relative or friend, there are steps you can take to minimise the chances of your will being challenged on the grounds of undue influence:
+If you do decide to enlist the help of a relative or friend, there are steps you can take to minimise the chances of your will being challenged on either of those grounds:

-Depending on the circumstances in which you make your will, you may be concerned that the issue of undue influence might arise at a later date.
+Depending on the circumstances in which you make your will, you may be concerned that these issues might arise at a later date.
 If so, it is advisable to write a letter to accompany your will stating that you have asked the relative or friend concerned to help you prepare your will, but that you are happy with the document and are satisfied that it accurately reflects your wishes.
 Or you can request advice from one of our selected law firms.